vladandrone5/RunSmart/README.md

 - added auto-refreshing database (without restarting the app to see the new workouts) [21 dec 2025]
 - formated the RunHistory tabel so it's more organized and also converted the time and pace to user friendly format [21 dec 2025]
 - added the predictions tab without the times (the prediction logic will be implemented) [21 dec 2025]
+- implemented the "Current Time" column based on the latest 5k time in the Workout Database

 * So on short, we have a database for workouts, a history of workouts, a predictions tab (without the prediction logic), refreshing the database

 ## To implement the next session:

 - error handling for any error appears in my head randomly :)
-- implement the prediction logic (based on saved workouts / current progress to the training plan)
+- implement the prediction logic (current progress to the training plan)